hms-networks/flexy-osisoft-connector/README.md

    1. Give the client a name.
 NOTE: the client will be the Flexy device.
    1. Select the "Account Administrator" role which will check all the role selection boxes.
    1. Make sure the token lifetime is set to 3600 seconds.
-   1. Add a secret decription of your choosing.
+   1. Add a secret decription.
    1. Check the box that says "Never Expires".
    1. Click "Add".
    1. Copy both the client ID and client secret to use later.